Thomas B. Marsh: Rebaptism in Utah

-In July 16, 1857, Marsh was rebaptized into the LDS Church in Florence, Nebraska.
+On July 16, 1857, Marsh was rebaptized into the LDS Church in Florence, Nebraska.
 Marsh wrote an autobiography in 1864, recounting his church service and rebellion.
-It was published in the Millennial Star of that year.
+It was published in the Millennial Star in June of that year.
 However, his religious affiliation still may not have been fixed.
 According to Thomas Job, a missionary of the Reorganized Church of Jesus Christ of Latter Day Saints serving in Utah, shortly before his death Marsh:

 had been in the Josephite conference in Salt Lake City, and bore a strong testimony to the truth, and necessity of the reorganization; and when a revelation through young Joseph was read to him he said that it was the voice of God, and again testified that he knew it, and desired us to write to the young prophet to send for him back from here, that he had faith that he would bear the journey, and join the young prophet, if he could go that [last] spring.

 After Marsh moved to Utah and joined the LDS Church, he spoke of his split with Smith: